Janelle-W/Spindle/README.md

 - Conversational interface: ask for counts, lists, and host details in plain language.
 - Lightweight persistence: scan results are stored in an on-disk SQLite database for later review.
 ## Security & privacy
-- All components run locally — no data is sent to external services by default.
+- All components run locally, no data is sent to external services by default.
 - Scans are limited to subnets you explicitly configure.
 - Scan history is stored locally in a SQLite file.
 ## How it works